alexmorley/alexmorley.github.io/src/_posts/2018-03-26-continuous-research.md

 **Fail Fast\*&nbsp;**
 We are reducing the "knowledge cycle" - the time it takes to get feedback and release a project so that you and others can start building on top of it from months to < 1 day.

+## Technical Considerations
+Have we started building it yet?
+What would this platform actually look like?
+Is this even technically feasible?
+Hope to share with you proper answers to these questions soon but for now I will say: "Kind of", "You tell me!" and "Hell yeah :)".

 \* apologies for the use of this aweful tech buzzword, I'm ashamed of myself too.